lineCode/Newtoo/README.md

 # Integrated to Magenta
 ![https://github.com/FlightBlaze/Newtoo/releases](http://newtoo.ru/resources/github/magenta-introducing.png?u=1)
-Magenta is the all new & smart web browser with new user experience.
+Magenta is the all new & smart web browser written in C++ with new user experience.
 Magenta uses Newtoo to display web pages.

 Download lastest release for [Windows](https://github.com/FlightBlaze/Newtoo/releases) or macOS platform.

 # Progress
 ![See our progress at <http:/newtoo.ru/html5-support> (RU)](http://newtoo.ru/resources/github/progress.png?u=5)

-# Big news
-- Introducing [Newtoo Web Interface Mapper](https://github.com/FlightBlaze/Newtoo-web-interface-mapper) — the new technology converting WebIDL to C++
-- Announced Newtoo Styling Engine.
-See [IDL Index](https://github.com/FlightBlaze/Newtoo/blob/master/modules/styling/index.webidl)

 ### Your thoughts about the new engine